Notification service

 - The notification template defines the email's subject and body text.

-A self-notification is always implicitly associated with the user who clicked the NotifyButton and the app where the request originated.
+Any notification configuration is always implicitly associated with the user who clicked the NotifyButton and the app where the request originated.

 Resource ID

 The resource ID identifies which resource the notification is about (for example, an app ID for app update notifications, or a workflow ID for workflow change notifications).
-Together with the notification type, you can use the resource ID to determine whether there is a self-notification for the user and app.
+Together with the notification type, you can use the resource ID to determine whether there is a notification configuration for the user and app.

 Notification type